Why Is There Blood in My Cat’s Urine? Causes, Emergency Signs & What to Do

 5.1) Physical exam

-• Is it small and painful (inflammation)?
+• Whether it feels small and painful (more consistent with inflammation)

 A very large, hard bladder in a straining male cat is treated as urgent.